 A SEO or an SEO … ?
 60-second fix

 SEO (search engine optimisation) is often high on the business agenda.
-Being found online by prospects is vital for most organisations – so at some point most will go looking for a company or tool to help them appear near the top of the search-engine rankings.
-But...
+Being found online is vital for most organisations – and harder than ever to achieve.
+So those organisations may go looking for a company or tool to help them appear near the top of the...

 Women too apologetic in the boardroom